 There is evidence suggesting that systems that enter into partnerships with other systems increase their capacity to provide high quality service to their customers.
 These arrangements may take the form of simple bulk water sales agreements to full out consolidation.
 Forging these types of quality partnerships can be extremely difficult for many reasons including the lack of impartial mediators, lack of adequately reviewed agreements, and proper financial assessments.
 One of the other obstacles facing the state and water systems is the lack of readily accessible information concerning what types of partnerships are technically and legally possible in a given area.
 The EFC provides support to the Public Water Supply Section to assess types of partnerships and carries out a series of tasks to support the ability of systems in the state to enter into these agreements.

-The EFC, through the UNC School of Government, hosts listservs that utility managers, staff, operators, boards, regulators, funding agencies and technical assistance providers use to communicate with each other.
+The EFC at UNC, through the UNC School of Government, hosts listservs that utility managers, staff, operators, boards, regulators, funding agencies and technical assistance providers use to communicate with each other.
 Hundreds of NC water professionals utilize these listservs to ask each other questions, share resources, make important announcements regarding upcoming trainings or deadlines for funding opportunities, and request assistance.
 The listservs provide a valuable tool for water system managers to stay abreast of developments in North Carolina, share important information, and guide their decision-making processes.

-The EFC is assisting Public Water Supply Section's Capacity Development Program of the NC Department of Environment and Natural Resources in enhancing their assessment of managerial capacity of community and non-transient non-community water systems in the state.
+The EFC at UNC is assisting Public Water Supply Section's Capacity Development Program of the NC Department of Environment and Natural Resources in enhancing their assessment of managerial capacity of community and non-transient non-community water systems in the state.
 Shadi Eskaf served on the National Managerial Capacity Workgroup in 2011 and helped develop a guidance document for all state Capacity Development Program Coordinators, listing methods and indicators states can use to assess managerial capacity of water systems.